We are here to help you

 Pink |

-Is there a year colour for them?
-No, but it is useful to follow the year colours as the sheep (8 colours) or if you want to use a prefix for the year, a standard system has been adopted in Australia where a letter represents the year of birth.
+No, but it is useful to follow the same year colours as the sheep (8 colours) or if you want to use a prefix for the year, a standard system has been adopted in Australia where a letter represents the year of birth.

 Please find the below table showing the associated year letter codes.